The Top 5 Mistakes Bloggers Make on Twitter

 2. #Hashtag #Spamming

 It’s oh-so-tempting, I know!
-You see a trending #hashtag, and you decide to jump on the bandwagon by tagging a few tweets with it, even thought they don’t have anything to do with that particular hashtag.
+You see a trending #hashtag, and you decide to jump on the bandwagon by tagging a few tweets with it, even though they don’t have anything to do with that particular hashtag.

 If your tweets are irrelevant to the hashtag, Twitter calls it spamming.
 Not only does it annoy the hell out of people, you can lose your account for it.